 Remember, the money to attend the conferences is part of your internship award.
 Mississippi INBRE will not be of further financial assistance for attendance of these meetings.
 Usually $250 to $300 is a sufficient amount to set aside to attend these meeting, but may vary depending on your particular travel and lodging arrangements.
 The Mississippi Academy of Sciences will be held in late February and the Mississippi INBRE Symposium will be held the last week of your internship.

-Is tax already taken out of the awards for Mississippi INBRE Research Scholars and Service Scholars?
+Is tax already taken out of the awards for Mississippi INBRE Research Scholars, Service Scholars, or Outreach Scholars?